 I am inspired by folk art from around the world and the incredible craftsmanship displayed in objects that people used daily.
-Toys are my other passion.
-From dolls and animals of ancient Greece and Rome to the Galt toys from my childhood.
+I am especially intrigued by items people made, either collectively or alone, for celebrations and rituals throughout the year.

 Toys are my other passion.
 From the dolls and animals of ancient Greece and Rome to the Galt toys from my childhood.
 I'm interested in how we represent ourselves and our world in toy form.
 The designer Alexander Girard once wrote “Toys represent a microcosm of man’s world and dreams.
 They exhibit fantasy, imagination, humour, and love.”
 I particularly enjoy making Indian street toys.
 They are ingenious and I like the way that you can make something delightful from everyday materials.

 During lockdown I spent my time researching folk art, hoping to find fresh inspiration for my work and gain a greater understanding of other cultures.
 In uncertain times, I found the world of folk art was a very grounded place to be.